Name released of boy killed in accidental shooting

 The boy, identified as Tymier Shelby, had shot himself in the chest, and was rushed to the A.I. duPont Hospital where he later died.

-Neighbors tell Action News that other family members were inside the home at the time and discovered the injured teen after hearing a gunshot.
+Neighbors tell Action News that other family members were inside the home at the time and discovered the injured boy after hearing a gunshot.

-Inspectors are now carefully examining the home and the yard out back.
+"He was a quiet little boy.
+He'd be out there selling water to make money," said Tymier's sister, Lala Gregory.

+Family members and police believe this was a terrible accident - an untrained child, with a gun in his hands.

 -----